-The past 3 months have seen unprecedented attacks on transgender, gender non-conforming, and non-binary people in America.
-On October 21, the New York Times reported that the Department of Health and Human Services, under the auspices of our current presidential administration, is pursuing changing the legal definition of gender under Title IX as a “biological, immutable condition determined by genitalia at birth.”
+This past year has seen unprecedented attacks on transgender, gender non-conforming, and non-binary people in America.
+On October 21, 2018, the New York Times reported that the Department of Health and Human Services, under the auspices of our current presidential administration, is pursuing changing the legal definition of gender under Title IX as a “biological, immutable condition determined by genitalia at birth.”
 DHHS’ memo suggested, among other things, that this legal definition may necessitate genetic testing if there was any doubt of someone’s gender.
 It is the most extreme step in a series of gradual roll-backs of protections for trans people, which includes eradicating mention of the term “transgender” on all federal websites and not including trans-identified people in the 2020 census.

 The implications of this recommendation not only point to an erasure of trans people (and thus our rights) under the law, but are also potentially personally terrorizing to trans and gender expansive individuals.
 Trans Lifeline, the nation’s only hotline by and for transgender people, reported a 400% increase in call volume after the DHHS memo was released, including twice the number of first-time callers contemplating suicide.